k21971/EvilHack/doc/evilhack-changelog.md

 - Update copyright year to 2023
 - Fix: the Wizard Of Yendor would respawn every time the player entered Purgatory
+- Fix: dried up puddles would not unhide the monster hiding in it